solana-developers/professional-education/README.md

 ### Low time to hello world

-People have a limited amount of attentiom and learniong should be focused on the requirements for next task.
+People have a limited amount of attention and learning should be focused on the requirements for next task.
 Anything that isn't relevant to their next task should be removed.
 If the next task is sending tokens, and JSON RPC knowledge isn't required to perform this task (which it isn't) remove the JSON RPC content.

 ### Do real things on a real network